-This blog will aim to explore topics that are related to science, art & society and the connections between these; and often with a focus on the climate emergency.
+This blog, through thoughtful and well sourced essays, will mainly aim to explore topics that are related to science, art & society and the connections between these; and often with a focus on the climate emergency.
 Although I moved from the world of science into the world of applied information management more than three decades ago, I retain a strong interest in science and how it is communicated.
-I have, since my retirement, spent an increasing amount of my time painting, and I have started to write about that as well.

-I helped start a local group Nailsworth Climate Action Network around the time of the Paris Agreement, and spend a lot of time engaging with the local community.
-I am a Fellow of the think tank The Schumacher Institute based in Bristol, which engages in multidisciplinary initiatives to develop ideas and tools for action on sustainability.
+I helped start a local climate group group Nailsworth Climate Action Network around the time of the Paris Agreement, and spend a lot of time engaging with the local community.

 Discussions on climate change are often dominated by a technical framing, but we need a diversity voices – historians, engineers, artists, geographers, entrepreneurs, scientists, farmers, ecologists, poets and many more – to grapple with and make sense of our situation; how we got here, and to envision a net zero future, founded on justice, well-being and sustainability.